Trump says China talks coming, Beijing calls for trade war resolution

 “They want calm, and that’s a great thing, frankly.
 And one of the reasons that he’s a great leader, President Xi, and one of the reasons that China’s a great country is they understand how life works,” Trump said.

-“China called last night our top trade people and said ‘let’s get back to the table’, so we’ll be getting back to the table, and I think they want to do something,” he said.
+“China called last night our top trade people and said ‘Let’s get back to the table’, so we’ll be getting back to the table, and I think they want to do something,” he said.

-Chinese Foreign Ministry spokesman Geng Shuang said he had not heard that a phone call between the two sides had taken place.
+In Beijing, Foreign Ministry spokesman Geng Shuang said he had not heard that a phone call between the two sides had taken place.

+However, China’s Commerce Ministry typically releases statements on trade calls, not the Foreign Ministry.
+The Commerce Ministry did not immediately respond to a request for comment.

 The increasingly bitter trade war between the world’s two largest economies escalated on Friday, with both sides leveling more tariffs on each other’s exports.